packagist/private-packagist-docs/docs/dependabot-for-private-packagist.md

 ![Dependabot Jobs](/Resources/public/img/docs/articles/dependabot-jobs.png)

+Make sure that:
-- Make sure the secret name matches the one that you referenced in dependabot.yaml
+- the secret name matches the one that you referenced in dependabot.yaml
-- Check if the token from Private Packagist is still valid and has not expired.
+- the Private Packagist authentication token is still valid and has not expired.
-- Make sure the names under `updates[x].registries` are matching a key for credentials in `registries` on the top level of the [dependabot.yaml](#dependabotyaml).
+- the names under `updates[x].registries` are matching a key for credentials in `registries` on the top level of the [dependabot.yaml](#dependabotyaml).